 IT Project Management Graduate Certificate

 It is important to be informed of new and improved project management tools and techniques in today’s competitive market, where only the best project managers will succeed in completing assignments in a timely, cost-effective, and quality-conscious manner.
-Project managers, systems analysts, designers, programmers, research managers, and others engaged in the administration of technical projects will find this graduate certificate valuable.
-After completing this program, students will be able to pursue Project Management Professional (PMP®) certification, if they wish to do so, and take an optional PMP preparation course.
+Project managers, systems analysts, designers, programmers, research managers, and others engaged in the administration of technical projects will find the IT Project Management graduate certificate program valuable.
+After completing this program, students will be able to pursue Project Management Professional (PMP®) certification, if they wish to do so, and take an optional PMP exam preparation course.

 Students who complete the Graduate Certificate in IT Project Management will be able to demonstrate: